mcarrickscott/modarith/simd/README.md

 # Experimental SIMD implementation

-Here we provide versions of the scripts which implement finite field arithmetic using C language intrinsics which exploit the SSE/AVX2 and
+Here we provide versions of the scripts which implement finite field arithmetic using C language intrinsics which exploit the SSE/AVX2/AVX-IFMA and
 NEON SIMD extensions supported by many Intel AMD and ARM processors.
-The SSE, AVX2 and NEON instructions typically perform operations in parallel on a number of 64-bit lanes implemented in 128 or 256-bit registers.
+The SSE, AVX2/AVX-IFMA and NEON instructions typically perform operations in parallel on a number of 64-bit lanes implemented in 128 or 256-bit registers.
 This experimental implementation was built and tested on a standard x64 PC/laptop and a Raspberry Pi 400 computer which uses the Cortex-A72 processor.

-SSE and NEON support two lanes.
+SSE AVX-IFMA and NEON support two lanes.
 AVX2 supports four.
+A simple extension to AVX512 would allow up to 8 lanes, but support for AVX512 is currently quite patchy.

 Recall that the script generated code is fully constant time.
 Therefore more than one simultaneous but independent calculation can be performed, one in each lane.